-The power flickered off four times in the 2 ½ hours that Darren Hammell waited at Cuba’s Santa Clara airport for his return flight to the last month.
-This departing experience underscored what he had learned on his trip: There is work for U.S. companies in the Caribbean’s largest island.
+The power flickered off four times in the 2 ½ hours that Darren Hammell waited at Cuba’s Santa Clara airport for his return flight to the United States last month.
+This departing experience underscored what he had learned on his trip: There is work for U.S. energy companies in the Caribbean’s largest island.

 But how quickly that work materializes remains to be seen–with Washington politics the chief obstacle.

-Hammell, co-founder and chief strategy officer of Princeton Power Systems, traveled to Cuba in April as part of a delegation organized by the New Jersey Council.
-He was invited to learn about opportunities and to discuss the potential for distributed solar and storage in Cuba.
+Hammell, co-founder and chief strategy officer of Princeton Power Systems, traveled to Cuba in April as part of a delegation organized by the New Jersey Technology Council.
+He was invited to learn about opportunities and to discuss the potential for distributed solar and energy storage in Cuba.

 He found a strong desire in Cuba to bring in foreign investment and boost its flagging economy.
 But at the same time the nation is cautious, particularly given the development in surrounding islands.